 Tag Archives: Teaching Religion

-[ October 21, 2013 to November 15, 2013. ] The editors of TRANSFORMATIONS: The Journal of Inclusive Scholarship and Pedagogy seek articles (5,000-10,000 words) and media essays (overviews on books, film, video, performance, art, music, websites, etc. 3,000 to 5,000 words), and items for the “Material Culture of Teaching” section, that explore teaching and religion.
-This issue will be guest edited by Kristi Upson-Saia.
+The editors of TRANSFORMATIONS: The Journal of Inclusive Scholarship and Pedagogy seek articles (5,000-10,000 words) and media essays (overviews on books, film, video, performance, art, music, websites, etc. 3,000 to 5,000 words), and items for the “Material Culture of Teaching” … Continue reading

 This lesson is developed by Teaching Tolerance to offer a starting point for exploring religions and faiths around the world.
 The lesson is designed to encourage continuous and in-depth studies of the topics and includes activities and topics for the studies.